oezkancodes/vue-responsive-vh/README.md

 ## Registration

-You need to do two things:
-- Import and use the Plugin in Vue
-- Import the CSS classes from the Plugin (important)

 ### Vue.js

 Go to your ``main.js`` and use the Plugin as follows:

 ``` javascript
 // ~/src/main.js

 import Vue from 'vue'
 import VueResponsiveVh from 'vue-responsive-vh'
 import 'vue-responsive-vh/dist/vue-responsive-vh.css';